Background pattern

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Febuxostat may harm the fetus.
+It is not known if febuxostat can harm the fetus.
 Febuxostat should not be used during pregnancy.
 It is not known if febuxostat passes into breast milk.
 Do not use febuxostat if you are breastfeeding or planning to breastfeed.

-Driving and operating machinery
+Driving and using machines

-Be aware that you may experience dizziness, drowsiness, blurred vision, numbness, or tingling during treatment, so if this occurs, do not drive or operate machinery.
+Be aware that you may experience dizziness, drowsiness, blurred vision, or numbness or tingling during treatment, so if this happens, do not drive or operate machinery.

-Febuxostat Pharma Combixcontains lactose and sodium
+Febuxostat Pharma Combix contains lactose and sodium

-This medication contains less than 1 mmol of sodium (23 mg) per tablet; it is essentially "sodium-free".
+This medicine contains less than 1 mmol of sodium (23 mg) per tablet; this is essentially "sodium-free".

-3. How to Take Febuxostat Pharma Combix
+3. How to take Febuxostat Pharma Combix

-Follow exactly the administration instructions for this medication as indicated by your doctor.
+Follow exactly the administration instructions of this medicine given by your doctor.
 In case of doubt, consult your doctor or pharmacist again.

 • The recommended dose is one tablet per day.